3ricGvald3z/Kali-Linux-OSINT-VM-Setup-Script/README.md

-# Kali Linux OSINT VM Setup Script
+# Kali Linux OSINT Setup Script

 This is a comprehensive and automated setup script for a new Kali Linux virtual machine, designed to streamline the installation of a wide range of Open-Source Intelligence (OSINT) tools.
-It combines various installation methods—including `apt`, `pipx`, `go`, `snap`, and `git`—into a single, robust script.
+It now separates **root-level** and **user-level** installations for improved security and better permission management.

 <div align="center"> <pre>
                               ______________